 How?
 Because kids get to throw the ring and swim above it — which helps your little goldfish keep his or head in the water and looking down, instead of forward.

-The floating barbells (yes, that’s exactly what they look like) are tools that help kids during various stages of swimming lessons.
+The floating barbells (yes, that’s exactly what they look like) are tools that help kids during various stages of swim lessons.
 For the newest learners, the barbells are easy to put under their arms while they float and give little kicks — which gives them confidence in the water.
 That’s definitely something to celebrate!

 Then, once comfortable, swimmers can hold the barbell in front of them while they put their face in the water and work on productive kicks that keep them swimming straight ahead!
 (There are so many benefits for learning to swim!)